resilient-project/pypsa-workshop-202511/pypsa-workshop-202511/intro.md

 The workshop is hosted by **RISE (The research institute of Sweden)** (Dr. Markus Millinger).
 The workshop is co-organised by the **ENSYS research group at TU Berlin** — Fabian Neumann and Iegor Riepin — with support from the **RESILIENT project**.

-TUB team gratefully acknowledges funding by the German Federal Ministry for Economic Affairs and Energy (BMWE) under Grant No. 03EI4083A (RESILIENT project**) jointly with the CETPartnership (https://cetpartnership.eu/) through the Joint Call 2022, which supports our modelling workshops and public training events.

 The TU Berlin team gratefully acknowledges funding by the German Federal Ministry for Economic Affairs and Energy (BMWE) under Grant No. 03EI4083A (RESILIENT project) jointly with the CETPartnership (https://cetpartnership.eu/) through the Joint Call 2022, which supports our modelling workshops and public training events.

 More about our work in RESILIENT project: [https://resilient-project.github.io/](https://resilient-project.github.io/)